Charmes-Chambertin

-Charmes-Chambertin is an Appellation d'origine contrôlée (AOC) and Grand Cru vineyard for red wine in the Côte de Nuits subregion of Burgundy, with Pinot noir as the main grape variety.
+Charmes-Chambertin is an Appellation d'origine contrôlée (AOC) and Grand Cru vineyard for in the Côte de Nuits subregion of Burgundy.
+It specializes in red wine, with Pinot noir as the main grape variety.
 It is located in the southern part of the commune of Gevrey-Chambertin and on the lower hillside east of Chambertin (on the other side of the Route des Grands Crus), north of Mazoyères-Chambertin and south of Griotte-Chambertin.
 The AOC was created in 1937.

 Wine style

 Wines from Charmes-Chambertin are known for being highly fragrant in their youth, and known for the typicity character of the Pinot noir and its soft, ripe fruit flavors that typically peak between 10-20 years.
 The section of the vineyard closest to the Route N74 road is often considered closer to premier cru than Grand cru status.

 Production

 In 2008, 28.97 ha of vineyard surface was in production within the AOC, which made it the largest Grand Cru in Gevrey-Chambertin.
 1115 hl of wine was produced, corresponding to just under 150,000 bottles.